Special education in the United Kingdom: Underfunding

 MP said, "The DfE cannot continue with a piecemeal and reactive approach to supporting children with Send.
 Rather than making do with sticking plasters, what is needed is a transformation, a more strategic oversight and fundamental change to ensure a generation of children is no longer let down."
 Kevin Courtney of the National Education Union said, "Schools and local authorities want to provide the best possible support for SEND pupils, but the tools needed are generally no longer available due to cuts to local services."
 The Local Government Association stated, "Councils support the reforms set out in the Children and Families Act in 2014, but we were clear at the time that the cost of implementing them had been underestimated by the government."
 In some cases parents withdrew their children from school resulting in action from authorities to force attendance.
 A group of parents mounted a legal challenge to this.

+In 2024, the National Audit Office issued a reporting which found that the SEND system was "financially unsustainable" and "in urgent need of reform", noting that although funding had risen by 58% over the previous decade, families had lost confidence in the system.

+By 2026, the financial pressure on the SEND system had become a focus of the proposed reform in England.
+The government proposed a new system in which more children would receive support through mainstream settings and individual support plans.